Seitanas/kvm-vdi/README.md

 cd kvm-vdi
 Edit functions/config.php file to fit your needs.
 Go to http://yourservename/kvm-vdi
-Read information.
 If installation is successful, you will be redirected to login page.
 Default credentials are: admin/password

 ![Alt text](http://webjail.ring.lt/vdi/vdi.jpg?raw=true&1)